All Episodes

 Senator Clinton ran a good campaign.

-I'm proud of the fact that we have a woman and an African American.
+I'm proud of the fact that we have a woman and an African-American.

-I respect what Barack said.
+I respect what Brock said.

 The things that Senator Clinton just spoke about are correct.